Enrollment in a Bachelor's program with Dutch prior education

 This applies even if you are already enrolled at Tilburg University but you would like to switch programs, or if you want to enroll in a second program alongside your current program.

-- For step-by-step instructions on how to register via Studielink, please refer to the Tilburg University Studielink Manual.
+• For instructions on how to register via Studielink, please check the Step-by-step plans on the Studielink website.

 If you are already enrolled and want to re-enroll for the same program